The world we love is changing. This is why skis, such as the Volkl RTM 73, now exist.

 Type of ski: All mountain (Volkl say 70% groomed, 30% powder)

 Best snow conditions: Groomers, but can deal with poorer snow conditions as day progresses and more ruts form

-Special features: Narrowest in RTM range, XTD PROGRESSive technology (3D shape on top sheet, stabilises front of ski, transfers the energy from the tip to centre of ski, adds stability, ease carving)
+Special features: Narrowest in RTM range, XTD PROGRESSive technology (3D shape on top sheet, stabilizes front of ski, transfers the energy from the tip to center of ski, adds stability, ease carving)

 Sidecut: For 159 – 120/73/105 R=12.9

 Ski construction: Tip rocker (powder and imitation), Composite core (very lightweight = consistent flex + forgiving), camber underfoot

 Flex: Very soft, consistent due to lightweight composite core

 Tip and tail design: tip rocker, flat tail